-After the ups and downs of 2020, what better way to start the new year than with a positive mindset and a bit of self-care.
+After the ups and downs of the 2021, what better way to start the new year than with a positive mindset and a bit of self-care.
 In order to successfully do this though, we need to address what is making us unhappy in the first place.

 If it's your job that makes you unhappy, we’re here to help with some useful tips that will guide you through your new self-care mission.